arduino/arduino-alvik-mpy/README.md

 To run this example, a white board and black tape (2cm wide) is required.

-Place the robot at the center of the line and press the `ok touchpad`.
+Place the robot at the center of the line and press the `ok touch pad`.

-It is possible to stop the robot at any time by pressing the `cancel touchpad`.
+It is possible to stop the robot at any time by pressing the `cancel touch pad`.